sanger-pathogens/assorted-sub-workflows/themisto2/README.md

 ### Candidate index rebuild

 `LINEAGE_SPECIFICITY_FILTER`'s output (one candidate FASTA per targeted lineage) is wrapped into a colour-list (`CANDIDATE_COLOUR_LIST`) and rebuilt end to end: GGCAT -> SBWT build/check -> Themisto2 build/stats.
 This is a QC gate only: nothing downstream reads the candidate index.
-The ATB check below reads GGCAT's candidate unitigs (`GGCAT_CANDIDATE`) directly; the SBWT/Themisto2 rebuild only feeds checkpoints 70/75/80.
+The ATB check below reads GGCAT's candidate unitigs (`GGCAT_CANDIDATE`) directly; the SBWT/Themisto2 rebuild only feeds the `candidate_sbwt_unitigs`, `candidate_themisto_index` and `candidate_export_unitigs` checkpoints.
 A lineage whose candidate FASTA comes back empty (nothing cleared the lineage-specificity thresholds) skips the rebuild entirely, with a `log.warn`, rather than failing the run.

 > **TODO (backlog):** the ATB check no longer depends on the candidate SBWT/Themisto2 rebuild, so it could go entirely: every count it gives (unitigs, k-mers, strand duplicates) can come from the GGCAT FASTA checkpoint. `THEMISTO2_BUILD` also always publishes the candidate index as `results/<species>/index/<group>_marker_index.thm2`, which reads like a deliverable but is a single-colour index of pre-ATB candidates -- gate it behind `--publish_intermediate` or drop it with the rebuild.